slavakurilyak/awesome-ai-agents/README.md

 1. **Tools by Taskade**: Enable your agents with the right set of tools to get the job done: web search (allow the agent to browse the web), WolframAlpha (enhance the agent's computational skills), add-ons (enable additional tools and extensions) | [docs](https://help.taskade.com/en/articles/8958457-custom-ai-agents#h_c9a93fc5b9)

 1. **Custom Tools by Bland AI**: Custom tools by Bland AI enable an agent to interact with any web API mid-call to perform actions like sending messages, scheduling appointments, creating support tickets, or updating CRM systems | [docs](https://docs.bland.ai/tutorials/custom-tools#creating-your-custom-tool)

+1. **TypeChat**: TypeChat is a library that facilitates building natural language interfaces by using schema engineering as an alternative to traditional function calling in LLMs, avoiding JSON schema-based constraints | [github](https://github.com/microsoft/TypeChat)

 ## AI Agents + User Interface Development